 Who Should Be Tested?

-Patients at risk for developing of age-related eye health concerns are candidates for HFP, but it’s recommended to start testing patients over 40 to detect any eye health changes early.
+Patients at risk for developing of age-related eye health concerns are candidates for HFP, but it’s recommended to start testing patients over 21 to detect any eye health changes early.
 MPOD measurements are an objective tool for estimating this risk, and MPOD can improve with nutraceuticals and changes in the diet to include foods rich in lutein and zeaxanthin.
-In some cases, where the patient has pre-existing pathology, a peripheral test is also performed.
-For the majority, only central measurement on one eye is necessary to get an understanding of macular pigment health.
+Central measurement on one eye is typically the only measurement necessary to get an understanding of macular pigment health.